-The U.S. Department of Energy (DOE) Office of Indian Energy provides tribes and Alaska Natives with information on energy efficiency and renewable energy technologies and project development through webinars and online curriculum.
+The U.S. Department of Energy (DOE) Office of Indian Energy provides tribes and Alaska Natives with information on energy efficiency and energy technologies and project development through webinars and online curriculum.

 Register for upcoming webinars below or access past webinars.
 All webinars are offered at no cost and scheduled at 11 a.m. to 1 p.m.
 Mountain Time (MT) the last Wednesday of each month.